bridge5077/ivs/readme.txt

-git is a distributed versioning control system git is a free ware add more lines line 4 line 5
+git is a distributed versioning control system git is a free ware distributed under GPL add more lines line 4 line 5